 - Jeff Wallace, Chief of Police, 765.998.5396, firstname.lastname@example.org, Boren Campus Center 175

 - Any member of Residence Life Staff, including Hall Directors, Assistant Hall Directors, Personnel Assistants, and Discipleship Assistants

-The University’s ability to investigate in a particular situation, or the extent of the investigation in any given situation, may be affected by any number of factors, including whether the Complainant is willing to file a complaint or to consent to an investigation, the location where the alleged conduct occurred, and the University’s access to information relevant to the alleged or suspected violation of this policy.
-The University is nonetheless committed to investigating all alleged and suspected violations of this policy to the fullest extent possible under the circumstances.
+The University’s ability to investigate a particular situation or the extent of the investigation in any given situation may be affected by any number of factors, including whether the complainant is willing to file a complaint or consent to an investigation, the location where the alleged conduct occurred, and the University’s access to information relevant to the alleged or suspected violation of this policy.

 Time Period for Reporting